dotnet/runtime/Documentation/botr/clr-abi.md

 Any register value changes made in the funclet are lost.
 If a funclet wants to make a variable change known to the main function (or the funclet that contains the "try" region), that variable change needs to be made to the shared main function stack frame.

-## x86 EH considerations
+## Windows/x86 EH considerations

-The x86 model is somewhat different than the non-x86 model.
-X86-specific concerns are mentioned here.
+The Windows/x86 model is somewhat different than non-Windows/x86 model.
+Windows/X86-specific concerns are mentioned here.

 ### catch / filter-handler regions